libvips/build-win32/7.30/README.md

 DLL, provided as part of MinGW itself).

 Debian has two main mingw packages.
-The more modern one, gcc-mingw-w64, is regular gcc, built as a cross-compiler, with the notmal gcc tools all able to build win32 binaries.
+The more modern one, gcc-mingw-w64, is regular gcc, built as a cross-compiler, with the normal gcc tools all able to build win32 binaries.
 Unfortunately, the version in Ubuntu 11.10 makes binaries which crash on startup on Win XP.